canonical/cloud-init/doc/rtd/explanation/boot.rst

 Generator
 =========
-When booting under systemd, a generator will run that determines if cloud-init.target should be included in the boot goals. ``ds-identify`` runs at this stage.
+When booting under ``systemd``, a generator will run that determines if cloud-init.target should be included in the boot goals. ``ds-identify`` runs at this stage.